IRL2/nanover-docs/source/tutorials/tutorials.rst

 Tutorials
 ==================================

-This section provides tutorials on getting started with Narupa.
+This section provides tutorials on getting started with NanoVer.
-We assume familiarity with setting up simulations in whichever framework you're running with Narupa.
+We assume familiarity with setting up simulations in whichever framework you're running with NanoVer.

 .. toctree::
    :maxdepth: 1